 Presenter information: Provide the contact information (name, designations, title, address, phone and email) for all presenters.

-Presenter agreements: All presenters must initial to confirm they have read and agree to the presenter agreements.
+Presenter agreements: All presenters must initial to confirm they have read and agreed to the presenter agreements.

 Proposal topics and audiences